 Study, Assessment and Qualifications

-Whilst most assessments are carried out during practical sessions, some assignment work will need to be completed in your own time.
+Most assessments will be carried out during practical sessions.
+However, some assignment work will need to be completed in your own time.

 Additional Costs and Information

 You will need to supply your own protective boots, overalls and writing equipment.
-In addition, there will be a contribution required towards some visits to related shows or exhibitions.
+You will also be asked to contribute towards some visits to related shows or exhibitions.

 What Could I Do Next?